The Two RV Gypsies: Full-Time RVers

 Lee Duquette hiking on Matanuska Glacier

 The two RV Gypsies approached the ice part of the glacier and encountered two signs.
-They proceeded past this point even though they did not have a guide, because they had permission from the office where they paid a fee to enter the glacier area.
+They proceeded past this point even though they did NOT have a guide, because they had permission from the office where they paid a fee to enter the glacier area.
 (However, the two RV Gypsies DO recommend visitors have the proper guide with them).

 sign - no trail beyond this point